DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grid.md

 ### RootProps

-Describes properties passed to the root template when it is being rendered.
+Describes properties passed to a component that renders the root layout.

 Field | Type | Description
 ------|------|------------